Oneirocom/Magick/README.md

 We will be working on more database docoumentation to help you get your data store up and running.

+## Self signed certificates

+Developing locally, it can be very helpful to have google chrome accept all self signed cetificates coming from localhost.
+To do this, simply paste the following snippet into chromes URL bar and enable the feature:

+`chrome://flags/#allow-insecure-localhost`

 ## Contributors

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->